-Platoon school systems divided larger student populations into two groups, one of which would study academic subjects in the classrooms in the morning while the
+Platoon school systems divided larger student populations into two groups, one of which would study academic subjects in the classrooms in the morning while the second utilized the rest of the school facility for specialized subjects.
+Then, halfway

-55 &quot;Santa Monica," Los Angeles Times, Jun 11, 1898, 15.
+55 &quot;Santa Monica," Los Angeles Times, June 11, 1898, 15.

-&lt;sup>56 McFadden, Patricia Marie.
-"A History of Santa Monica Schools."
-Master Thesis, University of Southern California, August 1961.
-(26)
+&lt;sup>56 Patricia Marie McFadden, "A History of Santa Monica Schools," 26.